Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Bengals stats and trends

-- In Cincinnati's 15 games this year, it has eight wins against the spread.
+- Cincinnati has eight wins against the spread in 15 games this season.

-- This season, the Bengals won ATS in their only game as an underdog of 5 points or more.
+- This year, the Bengals won ATS in their only game as an underdog of 5 points or more.

-- Cincinnati's games this season have gone over the total in seven out of 15 opportunities (46.7%).
+- Cincinnati has eclipsed the over/under in 46.7% of its opportunities this year (seven times over 15 games with a set point total).

-- When Cincinnati records more than 20.4 points, it is 7-5 against the spread and 8-4 overall.
+- Cincinnati is 7-5 against the spread and 8-4 overall when the team notches more than 20.4 points.

-- When Cincinnati amasses more than 362.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- Cincinnati is 5-3 against the spread and 6-2 overall when the team picks up more than 362.2 yards.

-- This season the Bengals have 21 turnovers, seven fewer than the Chiefs have takeaways (28).
+- This year the Bengals have 21 turnovers, seven fewer than the Chiefs have takeaways (28).

 Home and road insights

-- At home, as 5-point underdogs or greater, the Bengals have one win ATS (1-1).
+- At home, as 5-point underdogs or more, the Bengals have one win ATS (1-1).

-- This season, in eight home games, Cincinnati has gone over the total five times.
+- This season, Cincinnati has hit the over in five of eight home games.

 - The average total in Bengals home games this season is 47.2 points, 2.3 fewer than this outing's over/under (49.5).

-- In away games, Kansas City is 4-2 overall and 4-2 against the spread.
+- Kansas City is 4-2 against the spread, and 4-2 overall, in away games.

-- The Chiefs have two wins ATS (2-1) on the road as 5-point favorites or more.
+- Away from home, the Chiefs have two wins ATS (2-1) as 5-point favorites or more.

-- In six road games this year, Kansas City has hit the over four times.
+- This year, in four of six away games Kansas City has gone over the total.

 Powered by Data Skrive.